WilsonnnTan/gform-attendance-counter/README.md

+# Google Form Attendance Counter for AttendoBot

+This script is designed to process Google Form attendance spreadsheets used in conjunction with the [AttendoBot Discord bot](https://github.com/WilsonnnTan/AttendoBot.git).
+It helps automate attendance management for Discord communities using Google Forms and AttendoBot.

+---

 # Attendance Counter

 This Python script processes an attendance CSV file (such as those exported from Google Forms) and generates two reports: